Rema230Al/Rema230Al/README.md

 ### Hi there!

-I'm Remas Alsulami, a Junior Software Engineering student at the University of Jeddah with a growing passion for Web Development and (UX|UI).I enjoy creating clean, simple, and user-friendly web experiences.Currently,I’m building projects to improve my skills and understand both the visual and technical sides of the web.
+I'm Remas Alsulami, a Junior Software Engineering student at the University of Jeddah with a growing passion for Web Development and (UX|UI).
+I enjoy creating clean, simple, and user-friendly web experiences.
+Currently,I’m building projects to improve my skills and understand both the visual and technical sides of the web.

 ---